 Mint is not only a pungent herb but when used in a mint sauce is also particularly good at cutting through any fattiness inherent in lamb being made as it is with vinegar.
-The sweet lamb, the pungent tang of fresh mint, sweetness from sugar and the bite of vinegar all come together on the plate to create what is considered a classic British flavour combination.
+The sweet lamb, the pungent tang of fresh mint, sweetness from sugar and the bite of vinegar all come together on the plate to create what is considered a classic British flavor combination.

 The other beauty of this sauce is it is so cheap to make;' why you would ever buy a jar of mint sauce is a surprise.
-Fresh mint is abundant across the British isles growing wild and in gardens.
+Fresh mint is abundant across the British Isles growing wild and in gardens.
 You are sure to know someone who has mint even if you don't grow it themselves.

-- A large bunch of fresh garden mint leaves * see note below
+- A large bunch of fresh garden mint leaves

 - 5 tablespoons boiling water